vvidovic/aqi-sds011/README.md

 ## The sensor (active) mode of work

-Application puts sensor in so called active mode (as opposed to the query mode).
+The application puts the sensor in so-called active mode (as opposed to the query mode).

-When in the active mode, sensor sends data to the connected phone without any additional queries using the defined period (which can be continuous).
+When in the active mode, the sensor sends data to the connected phone without any additional queries using the defined period (which can be continuous).

-When in the query mode, phone have to ask the sensor to sends data for each measurement.
+When in the query mode, the phone has to ask the sensor to sends data for each measurement.
 This mode is not used by aqi-sds011 application.

 ## The application measurement period

-Application is implement to work in two modes:
+Application is implemented to work in two modes:
 - continuous
 - periodic

-In the continuous mode, application receives new measurement each second:
+In the continuous mode, the application receives new measurement each second:
 - new measurement is visible on the "Current data" screen each second
 - multiple measurements are averaged and saved to history as defined on the "Settings" screen

-In the periodic mode, application receives new measurement as defined by the work period (minutes):
+In the periodic mode, the application receives new measurement as defined by the work period (minutes):
 - new measurement is visible on the "Current data" screen as defined by the "Settings" screen (minutes)